-Argonne pioneered the development of fast reactors and is a leader in the development of fast reactors worldwide.
-Although there are currently very few fast reactors, they will ultimately prove vital to extending the world's uranium and thorium energy supplies to tens of thousands of years and to removing the long-lived radiotoxicity from used nuclear fuel.
-Over the years, Argonne built and recorded data from a total of 128 experimental reactor cores in its fast critical facilities ZPR-3, ZPR-6, ZPR-9, and ZPPR.
+Argonne pioneered the development of fast neutron reactors and is a leader in their development worldwide.
+These reactors run on the fast neutrons from fission; the term is generally shortened to “fast reactors”.
+Although there are currently very few of them operating, they will ultimately prove vital to extending the world's uranium and thorium energy supplies to tens of thousands of years and to removing the long-lived radiotoxicity from used nuclear fuel.

 What are fast reactors?
 Show/hide answer

 When an atom in a nuclear reactor fissions, neutrons are released at high energy (fast speeds).
 In thermal reactors (nearly all current commercial ones) the fission neutrons are slowed down to low (thermal) energies by collisions with light atoms within the reactor – hydrogen in the water in water-cooled reactors, deuterium in heavy water (D2O) in heavy water cooled reactors, or carbon in the graphite in gas-cooled reactors.
 Most of the neutrons in these reactors slow down to low speeds before they have a chance to cause subsequent fissions by colliding with fissile nuclei, usually U-235.
 In a fast reactor, however, the fission neutrons are not slowed down and instead cause fissions by colliding with fissile nuclei at high energy.
 This is important because more neutrons are released from fissions caused by high-energy neutrons than from fissions caused by thermal neutrons.
 Although each fission reaction in a reactor destroys one fissile atom, fissile atoms can also be created when a neutron is captured in a reaction with a fertile atom, usually U-238.

 Why use fast reactors?
 Show/hide answer